masfaraud/design3d/docs/source/index.rst

         Getting Started
         ^^^^^^^^^^^^^^^

-        New to volmdlr?
+        New to design3d?
 Check out the Absolute Beginner’s Guide.
-It contains an introduction to volmdlr’s main concepts and links to additional tutorials.
+It contains an introduction to design3d’s main concepts and links to additional tutorials.

         +++